-Running a compliant cannabis dispensary doesn't have to be an uphill battle.
 To help you get up to speed on receiving inventory, here’s a comprehensive guide for product intake and deliveries in Metrc states like Massachusetts, California, New Jersey and Michigan—so that your operations stay above board every step of the way.
-From ordering products, receiving through Metrc, all the way down to best practices during delivery processing: take note of these expert-recommended instructions to ensure zero risk when it comes to regulatory compliance.
+From ordering new products, receiving through Metrc, what security measures to take, all the way down to best practices during delivery processing: take note of these expert-recommended instructions to ensure zero risk when it comes to regulatory compliance.

 Order Products